apache/cloudstack-documentation/source/adminguide/networking.rst

 by using techniques such as security groups, which is supported only in Basic zones or Advanced Zones with Security Groups.

--  Shared Networks are created by the the end users, however network offerings which allow the network creator to specify a VLAN can only be created by the root admins.
+-  Shared Networks are created by the the end users or the administrator.
+Network offerings which allow the network creator to specify a VLAN can only be created by the root admins.